 Pharmacopoeia is an official publication describing drugs, chemicals, and medicinal preparations as well as containing directions for compound identification.
 The word ‘Pharmacopoeia’ is widely used and common spelling but ‘Pharmacopeia’ is used only in USP.

 - Pharmacopeia: American spelling

-Remember that, a detailed written study of a single specialized subject is called monograph.
+Remember that, a detailed written study of a single specialized subject is called a monograph.
 A monograph contains but not limited to the name of the ingredient, the definition, preparation, storage, packaging, and labeling requirements; and the specifications.
 The specification contains a series of tests, procedures for the tests, and acceptance criteria.
-A list of pharmacopoeia are given below:
+Here is a list of pharmacopoeia: